afinemax/Astron_2024/README.md

   </tr>
 </table>

-### This Repo Contains:
+### Big Picture Outline:

+The primary goal of my project is to learn and apply radio astronomy techniques for detecting Fast Radio Bursts (FRBs)>

+### Table of Contents:
 Important scripts, notebooks, notes, and flow charts + any presentations for my summer research.

 * [example_pipeline_h5_output](https://github.com/afinemax/Astron_2024/tree/main/example_pipeline__h5_output) contains a notebook that opens a `.h5` file, makes a waterfall plot for practice.
 Using a `.h5` file made from the pipeline
 * [frb_example_data_june_2024](https://github.com/afinemax/Astron_2024/tree/main/frb_example_data_june_2024) contains a notebook making waterfall plots from CHIME `.npy` files, and two notebooks trying out `fitburst` on CHIME data, a simulation and a possible detection of an FRB
 * [noise_channels](https://github.com/afinemax/Astron_2024/tree/main/noise_channels) contains several notebooks, and a script that looks at past observations taken and calculutes bad frequency channels to mask
 * [inject_sims_into_fil](https://github.com/afinemax/Astron_2024/tree/main/inject_sims_into_fil) , contains notebooks and scripts for injecting simulated bursts into `.fil` data for injection testing the pipeline
-## Big Picture Outline:

-The primary goal of my project is to learn and apply radio astronomy techniques for detecting Fast Radio Bursts (FRBs).
-This involves understanding how radio telescopes convert radio signals into 'raw' data and how this raw data is processed through a data pipeline into science ready products.
-The pipeline is responsible for identifying and removing Radio Frequency Interference (RFI) and searching for potential extragalactic radio signals (currently using  `presto`, and `fetch`).
-A key objective is to implement a series of improvements, ranging from minor to major, in the search pipeline to increase its speed, and detection ability.
-Another objective is to test the pipeline so we can quantify how well it works.
-Ideally, we aim to detect a Repeating FRB over the summer.
-However, it is more likely that we will observe a bright pulsar as a final proof of concept that the DRT can be used to observe bright repeating FRBs.

 ## TODO list: